-The Czech Republic belongs to the European Union but the currency is not the Euro.
-For the Czech people this means they have control over their economy, for you it means that you will need to convert your currency to the Korun.
-It also means that you will always have to do a quick calculation every time you see a price tag.
+The Czech Republic is a member of the European Union but the national currency is not the Euro.
+For the Czech people this means they have control over their economy, but for you it means you will need to convert your currency to the Koruna (CZK) and make a quick calculation every time you see a price tag.

 The following cost slightly more in Czech: